GHeinzelmann/BAT.py/README.md

 # More information and BAT.py citations

-The complete BAT.py theoretical background and calculation procedures are available in Refs.
-[1,2].
-The OpenMM calculations are based on David Huggins work on ABFE calculations, available at Ref [20].
+The complete BAT.py theoretical background for the ABFE and RBFE calculation procedures are available in Refs.
+[1,2,18].
+The OpenMM calculations are based on David Huggins work on ABFE calculations, available at Ref [21].
 Please cite these references if using the BAT code.
 For more information you can contact the author (me) directly:

 Germano Heinzelmann <br/>
 Departamento de Física, Universidade Federal de Santa Catarina <br/>